ARM vs Fixed Rate Mortgage Calculator

 Methodology

 This calculator computes the standard amortized monthly payment for both the ARM initial rate and the fixed-rate alternative using the same loan principal and term.
 It applies the standard amortization formula, which assumes monthly compounding and equal payments throughout the period.
-The difference between the two monthly payments is then multiplied by the number of months in the initial period to estimate cumulative savings.
+The difference between the two monthly payments is then multiplied by 60 months, a five-year initial period as in a 5/1 ARM, to estimate cumulative savings over that window; ARMs with shorter or longer initial fixed periods, such as 3/1 or 7/1, would cover a different number of months.
 The model assumes the ARM rate remains constant during the initial period and does not account for future rate resets, rate caps, margin adjustments, or changes in payment structure after the initial phase.
 It also does not include closing costs, origination fees, property taxes, insurance, or other costs associated with either loan product.
 Results are estimates for illustration purposes only.

 Frequently Asked Questions